LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Put Stake in Validators Contract

 As was mentioned previously, you need to put stake to validators contract in order to become a validator.
 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).
+Ultimately, you need to `Join Validator Ranking` to receive rewards.
+The according functionality is located at `Consensus Services -> Validator Staking` in box "Manage Balance".

 ## Add your Validator to https://stats.q.org